-The first phase of work, the injection well installations discussed in Section 2.0 will begin within 30 days (depending upon contractor availability) of receiving NYSDEC approval to proceed.
-The ISCO pilot testing event (Section 4.0) will be conducted within 30 days (depending upon contractor availability) of the installation of the injection wells.
+The first phase of work, the investigation injection well installations discussed in Section 2.0 will begin within 30 days (depending upon contractor availability) of receiving NYSDEC approval to proceed.
+The ISCO pilot testing investigation (Section 4.0) will be conducted within 30 days (depending upon contractor availability) of the installation of the pilot testing injection wells.

-Baseline groundwater sampling (see Section 3.0) will take place in association with a regularly scheduled interim EFR event.
-Post ISCO pilot test groundwater samples will also be collected in association with an interim EFR event that will be scheduled approximately two weeks after the completion of ISCO injections.
+Baseline groundwater sampling (see Section 3.0) was completed in association with the November 2015 interim vactruck event.
+Post-ISCO pilot test investigation groundwater samples will be collected approximately two weeks and four to six weeks after the completion of ISCO injections.
+(One of the post-ISCO sampling events will be scheduled in association with an interim vactruck event.)
 Groundwater samples will be submitted for standard laboratory turn-around times (two weeks).

-Following receipt of the analytical data from the initial round of ISCO pilot testing program, Saint-Gobain will prepare appropriate data summary tables and figures.
-Depending on the post-test sampling results (and contractor availability), with NYSDEC approval, a second round of ISCO pilot testing may be conducted at well MP-37 and/or well MW-27.
+Following receipt of the analytical data from the initial round of the ISCO pilot testing investigation, Saint-Gobain will prepare appropriate data summary tables and figures for submittal to the NYSDEC.
+Depending on the post-test sampling results (and contractor availability), with NYSDEC approval, a second round of ISCO pilot testing investigation may be conducted at well MP-37 and/or well MW-27.

-A meeting (or conference call) with the NYSDEC will be scheduled within 60 days of the receipt of the final pilot test analytical data to discuss the results.
-Based on those discussions, the NYSDEC will request that Saint-Gobain: 1) submit a revised CMS Report (or Supplement to the July 2014 CMS Report) within 60 days; 2) submit a Workplan for additional ISCO/EFR pilot testing; or 3) evaluate alternative remedies for the Former Norton/Nashua site.
+A meeting (or conference call) with the NYSDEC will be scheduled within 60 days of the receipt of the final pilot test investigation analytical data to discuss the results.
+Based on those discussions, the NYSDEC will request that Saint-Gobain: 1) submit a revised CMS Report (or Supplement to the July 2014 CMS Report) within 60 days; 2) submit a Workplan for an additional ISCO/vactruck pilot testing investigation; or 3) evaluate alternative remedies for the Former Norton/Nashua site.

 Update reports summarizing the status of all activities at the Former Norton/Nashua site will continue to be submitted to the NYSDEC on a monthly basis.
 A tentative project schedule is provided as Table 9-1.